MicrosoftDocs/semantic-kernel-docs/semantic-kernel/agents/plugins/using-plugins/index.md

 ---

-Notice how we're able to use the readonly `kernel` property of our Orchestrator class to run the `GetIntent` function.
+Notice how we're able to use the readonly `kernel` property of our Orchestrator class to run the `getIntent` function.
 Later, we can also use this kernel to run the `Sqrt` and `Multiply` functions.

 Unfortunately, however, we have a challenge.
 Despite knowing the user's intent, we don't know which numbers to pass to the `Sqrt` or `Multiply` functions.
 We'll need to add _another_ prompt to the orchestrator plugin to extract the necessary numbers from the user's input.